All Episodes Plain Text

 And so the reason I say that the selection of RFK Jr. as the potential Secretary of Health is dangerous is that he has done more than just about anybody to undermine people's trust in vaccines and their safety.

-And his skepticism about vaccines, and then I'll get your Reaction.
+And his skepticism about vaccines, and then I'll get your reaction.

 Let me ask you about RFK Jr.

-Talked about his skepticism of vaccines.
+He has obviously talked about his skepticism of vaccines.

 He's expressed opposition to childhood vaccines.